 Once the decision has been made to renovate the troughs, the choice of system comes next. « It's not easy to renovate a trough in a building that is in operation, warns Edouard Rémillet.
 Concrete must dry for 3 weeks before use.
 Resins also need a long drying time. »

 How to continue feed distribution in the meantime?
-To be able to feed their 120 cows again in good hygienic conditions, the farmers opted for a SANI-FEED mat.
-"It was while talking to the Bioret sales representative that we discovered this mat system that covers the trough.
+To be able to feed their 120 cows again under good hygienic conditions, the farmers opted for a SANI-FEED mat.
+"It was while talking with the Bioret sales representative that we discovered this mat system that covers the trough.
 The 3.5 mm thick PVC product meets our sanitary requirements and installation constraints."

 Hygiene, practicality and resistance

-At the end of March 2021, the SANI-FEED mat was installed on the 72 meters of trough. " The installers arrived at 8 a.m.
-By 2 p.m., the feeding robot could already enter the alley to distribute the rations.
+At the end of March 2021, the SANI-FEED mat was installed over the 72 meters of the trough. " The installers arrived at 8 a.m.
+By 2 p.m., the feeding robot could already enter the aisle to distribute the rations.
 An installation time fully compatible with a building in operation," notes the farmer.

-The system for distributing feed to the cows was another constraint to take into account when considering the renovation of the troughs for the cows at Gaec des Baraques.
+The feeding system for the cows was another constraint to take into account when considering the renovation of the troughs for the cows at Gaec des Baraques.
 Here, a robot distributes and pushes the ration.